debugasync/FogWar/README.md

 # FogWar

 **Scrapped.
-Left up as a reference, not maintained.**
+Leaving it up as a reference, not maintaining it.**

-The idea is sound (it's how Valorant does fog of war) but the Roblox engine does not give you the hooks to pull it off cleanly.
-FogWar only means anything if you stop the engine from replicating characters by default, and there is no way to un-replicate a character from one client in stock Roblox.
-The moment you go full custom replication to get around that, you inherit everything default replication gave you for free: animations, tools, accessories, ragdolls, network ownership.
-Streaming all of that yourself, animations especially, over an unreliable channel at tick rate is more work and less reliable than it is worth for basically any real game.
+The idea itself is fine, it's basically how Valorant does fog of war, but Roblox doesn't hand you the hooks to actually pull it off.
+The catch is that FogWar only means anything if you stop the engine from replicating characters in the first place, and there's just no way to un-replicate a character from one specific client in stock Roblox.
+So to get around that you'd go full custom replication, and the second you do, you're suddenly on the hook for everything default replication was quietly doing for you: animations, tools, accessories, ragdolls, network ownership, all of it.
+Streaming that yourself over an unreliable channel at tick rate, the animations especially, is way more work and way less reliable than it's worth for basically any real game.
+I found that out the annoying way.

-It is still usable for **server-driven entities** (NPCs, AI bots) or for games that already run their own character replication, since those never depended on the default path.
-For a normal game with default characters, it does nothing, a client-side highlight reads the real body straight out of Workspace and walks right through it.
+It's still fine for **server-driven stuff** like NPCs or AI bots, or for a game that already runs its own character replication, since none of those leaned on the default path to begin with.
+For a normal game with default characters it does nothing useful, a client-side highlight just reads the real body straight out of Workspace and walks right through it.
+I tested exactly that and it walked right through it.

-Everything below is the original writeup.
+The original writeup is below if you want to see how it was meant to work.

 ---